+Mobility/Movement Manager

-Mobility/Movement Manager The movement manager ensures that all movements are organised and implem He/she gathers regular and ad-hoc movement requests and assigns available resources accordingly (vehicle, driver and communications equipment when necessary), informing the relevant people about the movement plan and any ch on schedules.
-In addition, he/she monitors and registers any movement, of people, vehicles an cargo, ensuring its implementation under the established working and security procedures: departure, arrival, number of passengers, route taken, standard co points, etc. He/she should inform of any delay or incident reported by any of the route vehicles.
-Fleet Manager The fleet manager is the overall supervisor of the fleet.
+The movement manager ensures that all movements are organised and implem He/she gathers regular and ad-hoc movement requests and assigns available resources accordingly (vehicle, driver and communications equipment when necessary), informing the relevant people about the movement plan and any ch on schedules.

+In addition, he/she monitors and registers any movement, of people, vehicles at cargo, ensuring its implementation under the established working and security procedures: departure, arrival, number of passengers, route taken, standard co points, etc. He/she should inform of any delay or incident reported by any of the route vehicles.

+The fleet manager is the overall supervisor of the fleet.
 He/she should elaborate implement strategies to guarantee the adequacy of the fleet.
-This includes development and review of the annual plan and budget for maintenance, renev scale up when necessary and planning and supervising the human resources to ensure both the sizing and the necessary knowledge and competencies.
-Depend on the size of the organisation and the vehicle needs, the fleet manager may as the duties of the movement manager and head driver, or may choose to employ separate distinct job profiles to help manage a wider set of tasks in larger opera The Fleet manager should monitor the fleet performance and support decision with regular reports.
-He/she should also advise on fleet related topics such as veries insurance, type and frequency of maintenance, evaluations of all the hired vehice and transport companies, drawing up the necessary contracts.
-In addition, and if applicable, the fleet manager should define the order for spa parts, and assess and identify potential local providers.
+This includes development and review of the annual plan and budget for maintenance, renew scale up when necessary and planning and supervising the human resources to ensure both the sizing and the necessary knowledge and competencies.
+Depend on the size of the organisation and the vehicle needs, the fleet manager may as the duties of the movement manager and head driver, or may choose to employ separate distinct job profiles to help manage a wider set of tasks in larger opera